Advertisement

 This is why it's so important to get personal with your own skin.
 "We can get into the nitty-gritty details of ingredients all we want, but that doesn't mean anything if you don't know how to use it in your own routine.
 That's why I think it's so important to learn how to implement, improve, and troubleshoot your own skin care routine for your skin type," Fu continues.
 And Lu agrees: "It's empowering for someone to be comfortable enough with their skin that you know what it needs every day."

-This is what we discuss in today's Clean Beauty School.
+This is what we discuss in this Clean Beauty School.
 And part of our convo was to break down common skin care myths and misconceptions.
-Here, some examples the duo sees all the time.

-Don't assume higher percentages are better — or will work for you.
+Don't assume higher percentages are better — or will work for you

 One of the biggest skin care trends we've seen in the last several years is the focus on ingredient percentages.
 And while it's a good thing that brands are being transparent about their formulas, more isn't always better.